the artist statement (is stateless)

 Mysterious Metaphysical Materialism and Meaning Most Malleable: a Modest Manifesto on the Matter of Art

 I like the idea of art as a mirror and container.
 Where into all its forms we pour ourselves.
 Then gazing at our puddled reflection we hope to see beyond our presumptions of the world.
 We hope to see something true.
 How this might be is inexplicable as each eye and mind contains its own unique worlds.
 What they see and do are their belongings alone.
-The we feel we share anything is the miracle.
+That we feel we share anything is a definition of miraculous.

 I would like viewers of my work to see nuance and complexity.
 To see difference and transformation.
 Because my work is about listening and presence.
 It is about experiencing the mystery of being.
 Whether rendered, written, wrangled or wrought my art is always about grappling with existence.
 To me, it is about the philosophy and poetry of form.

 What we make holds us and shapes us.
 What’s my purpose?
 I can expect nothing, but I hope my work will provide others an opportunity to enter a space of pause.
-I hope my work gives others a moment to experience being, rather than the experience of doing.
-I hope we can find a place outside the momentum of what is, so we can work on being.
+I hope my work gives moments to experience being, rather than the experience of doing.
+I hope we can find a place outside the momentum of what is, so we can see the work on being.
 I believe this means that we must practice our looking so we can learn to see the world.
 I hope that in so doing we may better learn to see ourselves.